cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 2. Edit the `gpinitsystem_config` file:

-    - Modify the `DATA_DIRECTORY` configuration item to the data directory of the segment node, that is, `/data0/primary` in Step 2 of [Step 4: Create data directory](#minimal-step-4).
+    - Modify `DATA_DIRECTORY` to the data directory of the segment node, which is `/data0/primary` as mentioned in step 2 of [Step 4: Create data directory](#minimal-step-4).
-    - Modify `COORDINATOR_HOSTNAME` to the hostname of the master primary node.
+    - Modify `COORDINATOR_HOSTNAME` to the hostname of the master node.
-    - Modify `COORDINATOR_DIRECTORY` to the data directory of the master primary node, that is, `/data0/master` in Step 3 of [Step 4: Create data directory](#minimal-step-4).
+    - Modify `COORDINATOR_DIRECTORY` to the data directory of the master node, which is `/data0/master` as mentioned in step 3 of [Step 4: Create data directory](#minimal-step-4).

     The modified example configuration file is as follows: